stbrody/mongo/docs/primary_only_service.md

 method which is provided an executor which is used to run all work that is done on behalf of the Instance.
 Implementations should not extend PrimaryOnlyService::Instance directly, instead they should extend PrimaryOnlyService::TypedInstance, which allows individual Instances to be looked up and returned as pointers to the proper Instance sub-type.
+The InstanceID for an Instance is the _id field of its state document.

 ## Defining a new PrimaryOnlyService